 5. Agree costs

-Agree a fixed rate for each person that is successfully recruited.
+Agree a fixed rate per person/a payment plan.
 The costs can vary depending on volume and the services you are wanting the agency to undertake.

 6. Include a contractual statement preventing the agency advertising to staff

-You might also want to consider including a contractual statement to prevent (for a defined period of time) the agency from encouraging individuals to join a different arm of their company and being placed in another trust.
+You might also want to consider including a contractual statement to prevent (for a defined period of time) the agency from encouraging individuals to join a different arm of their company and being placed in another trust or even another country.

 7. Agree a pre-employment screening process